Ekanshh/simple_humanoid_controller/README.md

 ### 1. Prepare the mc\_rtc development environment

-Follow the [mc-rtc-superbuild devcontainer setup guide](https://github.com/mc-rtc/mc-rtc-superbuild/blob/main/doc/devcontainer.md) to set up the development environment.
+Follow the [mc-rtc-superbuild devcontainer setup guide](https://github.com/mc-rtc/mc-rtc-superbuild/blob/main/doc/devcontainer.md) to setup the development environment.

-### 2. Clone this repository into your superbuild `extensions` directory
+### 2. Clone this repository as an `mc-rtc-superbuild` extension

+Follow the instructions below to clone this repository as an `mc-rtc-superbuild` extension.
+Be sure to use the correct path to your superbuild directory.

 ```bash
 mkdir -p <path>/mc-rtc-superbuild/extensions/local/